top of page

 Currently, Haitham is an Assistant Professor at the Institute for Drug Research, Faculty of Medicine at the Hebrew University.
 He leads a group of scientists that their ultimate goal is to discover therapeutics and biomarkers for autism spectrum disorder, brain disorders, and other diseases.

-, Listed among the 40 under 40 most promising young people by The
+he was listed among the 40 under 40 most promising young people by The Marker Magazine, The

 The Amal Group has multinational collaborations including MIT, Scripps Institute in San Diego , and Imperial College London.